Spiders can often be a big issue for people – especially for those who suffer from arachnophobia.

 Often mistaken for insects, spiders are actually arachnids.
 They have eight legs – not six like all insects – and they lack antennae.

 Spiders belong to the arthropod family of animals.
 Like all arthropods, they are characterized by their exoskeleton, segmented body and jointed appendages.
 Spiders have chelicerae, which is a fancy scientific word to describe their mouthparts.
-Their mouthparts contain fangs which can inject venom!
+Their mouthparts contain fangs that can inject venom!
 Nasty right?!

-Regardless of the species of spider that you have around your property, there is a Western Exterminator spider control specialists nearby who can help you get rid of them and keep them away.
+Regardless of the species of spider that you have around your property, there is a Western Exterminator spider control specialist nearby who can help you get rid of them and keep them away.
 Contact us today!

 Spiders come in many different shapes and sizes.
 It is estimated that there around 43,000 different species of spiders found across the globe.